ILEP Student Information

 The Interim List of Eligible Programmes (ILEP) is a list of approved higher education programmes put together by the Irish Department of Justice and Immigration.

-If you’re a non-EEA national intending to study for more than 90 days, it will be a requirement as part of your study visa to enrol on a course listed on the ILEP.
-The course must also be a full-time day programme, and not a part-time or distance learning programme.
+Education providers that are not on the ILEP cannot provide courses to non-EEA students.
+Non-EEA nationals intending to study for more than 90 days, are required to enrol on a course listed on the ILEP.
+The course must be a full-time day programme, and not a part-time or distance learning programme.

 All education providers, including universities, colleges and English language schools, must meet certain standards and requirements in order to have their courses included on the ILEP.